Scalable Posterior Uncertainty for Flexible Density-Based Clustering: Experiment details

-\paragraph{Predictive Resampling.} We generate $T = 500$ independent resamples, each running for $N = 3{,}000$ score-based update steps with base learning rate $\eta_0 = 0.002$ and effective schedule $\eta_k = \eta_0 / (n + k)$.
+\textbf{Predictive Resampling.} Using the training data, we generate $T = 500$ independent resamples, each running for $N = 3{,}000$ score-based update steps with base learning rate $\eta_0 = 0.002$ and schedule $\eta_k = \eta_0 / (n + k)$.
 The $T$ resampling chains are executed in parallel on a single GPU.
+The resulting $T$ resampled densities are subsequently evaluated on the combined set of $6{,}000$ training and OOS latent codes.

-\paragraph{Clustering.} For each resampled density, clustering is performed using the ToMATo algorithm \citep{chazal2013persistence} with a $k$-nearest-neighbor graph ($k = 20$, brute-force) as the underlying adjacency structure and a fixed merge threshold of $0.5$ (visually picked from the ToMATo persistence diagram corresponding to the trained density).
+\textbf{Clustering.} For each resampled density, clustering is performed jointly on the combined latent codes using the ToMATo algorithm \citep{chazal2013persistence} with a $k$-nearest-neighbor graph ($k = 20$, brute-force) as the underlying neighborhood structure and a fixed merge threshold of $0.5$ (visually picked from the ToMATo persistence diagram corresponding to the trained baseline density; the code to reproduce the results produces such plots).
 Density weights passed to ToMATo are obtained by exponentiating and normalizing the log-density values.

-\paragraph{Conformal Credible Set.} To assess uncertainty quantification, we apply the conformalized Bayesian inference methodology of \cite{bariletto2025conformalized} using the \texttt{cbi\_partitions} library.
-The $T = 500$ posterior clustering samples are split evenly into training ($250$) and calibration ($250$) sets.
-A partition KDE is fitted with the Binder loss metric and bandwidth parameter $0.5$.
-The resulting conformal $p$-value for the true digit labeling is $0.1952$, confirming that the true labeling belongs to a credible set with guaranteed $90\%$ coverage under the MPD.
+\textbf{Conformal Credible Set.} For uncertainty quantification, we apply the Conformalized Bayesian Inference methodology of \cite{bariletto2025conformalized} using the \texttt{cbi\_partitions} library to the inferred partitions of the OOS subset.
+The $T = 500$ posterior clustering samples (restricted to the $1{,}000$ OOS digits) are split evenly into training ($250$) and calibration ($250$) sets.
+A partition KDE is fitted with the Variation-of-Information loss metric \citep{meila2007comparing} and bandwidth parameter $0.5$.
+The resulting conformal $p$-value for the true OOS digit labeling is $0.2151$, confirming that the true labeling belongs to a credible set with guaranteed $90\%$ marginal coverage under the MPD.